iisrak/Schess./README.md

 I made chess, in python, all from scratch.
 Only module that I really used was colorama for, well, self explanatory.

 # Why?
 They blocked chess.com in school, I had to improvise.
-And it's also for my school course work.

 # To do:
 - Check / Pin system